VIHATTeam/OMICALL_CHAT_SDK/README.md

 - autoExpired: default is false.
 If autoExpired is true, the room is alive only 1 day.
 - uuid: unique id.
 - domain: your domain, it will show on web admin
+- fcm: FCM token
+- projectId: your project id in firebase
 => We need provide phone/uuid unique for each user.
 => If you change another uuid for user, we will create a new room.
 => If user don't have a room on my server, we will create a new room, if user room is exists, we will return current user room.